babelcloud/gru-sandbox/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Things to Know about Dev and Debug Locally
+#### How to run gbox in dev env instead of the system installed one
+1. Stop the installed gbox by `gbox cleanup`.
+It will stop the api server so that you can run the api server in dev env.
+2. Execute `make -C packages/api-server dev` in project root.
+3. Execute `./gbox box list`, this is the command run from your dev env.

+#### How to connect MCP client such as Claude Desktop to the MCP server in dev env
+1. Execute `cd packages/mcp-server && pnpm dev` in project root.
+2. Execute `./gbox mcp export --merge-to claude`

+#### How to open MCP inspect
+1. Execute `cd packages/mcp-server && pnpm inspect` in project root.
+2. Click the link returned in terminal.

+#### How to build and use image in dev env
+1. Execute `cd images && make build-python` in project root.
+2. Change the `build-python` as needed.
+3. You may need to delete current sandboxes to make the new image effective `./gbox box delete --all`

+#### Why MCP client still get the old MCP content?
+1. After you change MCP configuration such as tool definitions, you need to run `cd packages/mcp-server && pnpm build` to update the `dist/index.js` file.
+2. You may also need to execute `./gbox mcp export --merge-to claude`

 ## License